Criminology and Criminal Justice

 College of Criminology and Criminal Justice

 The College of Criminology and Criminal Justice offers undergraduate and graduate programs leading to the Bachelor of Science (BS), Bachelor of Arts (BA), Master of Science (MS), Master of Arts (MA), and Doctor of Philosophy (PhD) degrees.
-Undergraduate degree programs include criminology and computer criminology, a joint program with the Department of Computer Science.
-An accelerated bachelor's to master's degree program is offered in criminology and criminal justice for eligible students.
+Undergraduate degree programs include criminology and cyber criminology, a joint program with the Department of Computer Science.
+A combined bachelor's/master's pathway is offered in criminology and criminal justice for eligible students.
 A distance learning certificate is available in criminology.
 A distance-learning Master of Science (MS) degree program in criminal justice studies is available.
-Also available is a dual master's degree program with the School of Public Administration and the College of Social Work.
+Also available are joint graduate pathways with the School of Public Administration and the College of Social Work.
 Some evening courses are offered for undergraduate and graduate students.
 A distance-learning Bachelor of Science degree program in criminology is also available.

 Refer to the "College of Criminology and Criminal Justice" chapter in this General Bulletin for additional details on degree requirements, the college, student opportunities, and financial aid.